Priyaneet315/Interactive-Quiz-Application/README.md

 *MENTOR*: NEELA SANTOSH

 *DESCRIPTION OF THE TASK*:
-              As part of my internship in frontend web development, I was assigned a task to design and build an interactive quiz application using HTML, CSS, and JavaScript.
-The purpose of this task was to demonstrate the ability to create a user-friendly, responsive web interface that could dynamically load questions, accept user input, give real-time feedback, and track scores and progress.
+             First task, Designing and developing an interactive quiz application using HTML, CSS, and JavaScript was one of the tasks entrusted to me during my internship in frontend web development.
+The task was assigned to test whether one could build a user-friendly responsive web interface for dynamically loading questions, accepting user input, handling real-time feedback, and keeping track of scores and progress.

 >Tools and Technologies Used:
 >Code Editor: Visual Studio Code (VS Code)